-Alexander Etkind, Professor of History of Russia-Europe Relations at the European University Institute (Italy), will present his book Nature’s Evil: A Cultural History of Natural Resources (Wiley, 2021) in the Greenhouse environmental humanities book talk series on Monday, 24 January 2022 at 16:00 Central European time.
+Alexander Etkind, Professor of History of Russia-Europe Relations at the European University Institute (Italy), presented his book Nature’s Evil: A Cultural History of Natural Resources (Wiley, 2021) in the Greenhouse environmental humanities book talk series on Monday, 24 January 2022 at 16:00 Central European time.

 This bold and wide-ranging book views the history of humankind through the prism of natural resources – how we acquire them, use them, value them, trade them, exploit them.
 History needs a cast of characters, and in this story the leading actors are peat and hemp, grain and iron, fur and oil, each with its own tale to tell.